mortonjt/ancomP/README.md

 [Analysis of Composition of Microbiomes](http://www.microbecolhealthdis.net/index.php/mehd/article/view/27663%20)

 ANCOM is a novel statistical test that accounts for OTU dependencies when calculating group signficance.
-This software makes use of GPU-accelerated matrix multiplication and permutation tests to allow for these statistical tests to complete within a reasonable amount of time.
+This software makes use of accelerated matrix multiplication and permutation tests to allow for these statistical tests to complete within a reasonable amount of time.